RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-In contrast to the classical RR Lyrae from the Single Channel, binary RR Lyrae have a broad range of ages and metallicities.
-As we show in Figure~\ref{fig:AgeFeH}, binary RR Lyrae form at all the Galactic epochs and metallicities.
-Therefore, most binary RR Lyrae trace the Galactic Thin Disc and tend to be young and metal-rich, with solar-like metallicities, and ages between $1$ and $10\,{\rm Gyr}$.
-Conversely, metal-rich and young environments or dynamically cold orbits may be a good indicator for binary RR Lyrae.
-Similarly to RR Lyrae from the Single Channel, it follows from our simulations that binary RR Lyrae show an anti-correlation between their luminosity and metallicity, and the envelope mass and metallicity.
+In contrast to the classical (single and binary) single-made RR Lyrae from the Single Evolution Channel, binary-made RR Lyrae have a broad range of ages and metallicities.
+As we show in Figure~\ref{fig:AgeFeH}, the ages and metallicities of binary-made RR Lyrae match those of intermediately young (ages between 1 and 10 Gyr) and metal-rich (${\rm [Fe/H]}>-0.8$) core helium-burning stars in the Galactic population.
+Therefore, most binary-made RR Lyrae trace the Galactic Thin Disc.
+Accordingly, metal-rich and young environments or dynamically cold orbits may be a good indicator for binary-made RR Lyrae.
+The apparent age gap between $5$ and $8\,{\rm Gyr}$ in the figure is likely related to the general decrease in RR Lyrae formation efficiency towards older ages and the effect of small-number statistics.
+Namely, only $3$ out of $20$ Thin Disc RR Lyrae have ages above $5\,{\rm Gyr}$.
+Similarly to RR Lyrae from the Single Evolution Channel, it follows from our simulations that binary-made RR Lyrae show an anti-correlation between their luminosity and metallicity, and the envelope mass and metallicity.

-As we show in Figure~\ref{fig:ProgMQ}, binary RR Lyrae originate from binaries with primary masses in the range between $0.95$ and $2.0\,{\rm M}_\odot$ with mild mass ratios $q\equiv M_{\rm primary}/M_{\rm secondary}$ between $1.0$ and $1.55$.
-The initial periods of the progenitors are between $100$ and $700\,{\rm d}$, and the periods anti-correlate with the primary mass.
+As we show in Figure~\ref{fig:ProgMQ}, binary-made RR Lyrae originate from binaries with primary masses in the range between $0.95$ and $2.0\,{\rm M}_\odot$ with mild mass ratios $q\equiv M_{\rm primary}/M_{\rm secondary}$ between $1.0$ and $1.55$.
+Binaries with higher mass ratios experience more extreme mass transfer, with enhanced stripping suppressing the production of RR Lyrae.
+Since no systems with $q>1.55$ produce RR Lyrae in our simulations, the fraction of such systems can be at most of order $1/22\approx 5\,\%$.
+The initial orbital periods of the progenitors are between $100$ and $700\,{\rm d}$, and these periods anti-correlate with the primary mass.
 The anti-correlation occurs because more massive stars evolve into smaller RGs and have shorter orbital periods at a given separation.
-We also have checked that all the systems we simulated fully enclose the parameter space of the RR Lyrae progenitors.
+We also have checked that all the systems we simulated fully enclose the parameter space of the binary-made RR Lyrae progenitors.